jovamna/jovamna/README.md

 <h1>Hello!! 👋, Thanks for visiting my github :heart:
   <br>
   <h2>About me </h2>

+- :gem: I am passionate about **Full Stack development in Python with Django Rest Framework and javascript, I have basic notions in react, redux**
+- 🌱 I’m currently learning **React**

+- 👯 I’m looking to collaborate on **I would like to share with developers in python and javascript**

   -
-I am passionate about Full Stack development in Django Rest Framework, I have basic notions in react, redux.
-I would like to share with developers in python and javascript

-- 🌱 I’m currently learning **React**

-- 👯 I’m looking to collaborate on **with other developers on djangorestframework and react**

 <h3 align="left">Connect with me:</h3>
 <p align="left">